CompassLLM: A Multi-Agent Approach toward Geo-Spatial Reasoning for Popular Path Query: Limitations

 Upon returning to (or remaining in) the \textit{SEARCH} stage with candidate paths---whether discovered or generated---the \textit{Popularity Ranking Agent} is invoked in POI mode to rank locations by their popularity.
 Finally, the \textit{Path Selection Agent} evaluates all candidates using these POI rankings and returns the top-ranked path as the \textit{Popular Path}.

 This orchestration enhances the overall spatial reasoning capability of the framework by leveraging each agent's specialization while maintaining flexibility through conditional stage transitions.
-In the following subsections, we discuss the agents (organized by pipeline flow), their prompts, and interactions.
+In the following subsections, we discuss the agents, their responsibilities, and interactions.